-The following Management Discussion and Analysis ("MD&A") of the financial position and results of operations for Lion Rock Resources Inc. (the "Company" or "Lion Rock") should be read in conjunction with the condensed consolidated interim financial statements as at September 30, 2022 and for the nine months then ended, which are prepared using accounting policies consistent with International Financial Reporting Standards.
+The following Management Discussion and Analysis ("MD&A") of the financial position and results of operations for Lion Rock Resources Inc. (the "Company" or "Lion Rock") should be read in conjunction with the audited consolidated financial statements as at December 31, 2022 and for the year then ended, which are prepared using accounting policies consistent with International Financial Reporting Standards.

-This discussion provides management's analysis of the Company's historical financial and operating results and provides estimates of the Company's future financial and operating performance based on information that is currently available.
+This discussion provides management's analysis of the Company's historical financial and operating results, and provides estimates of the Company's future financial and operating performance based on information that is currently available.
 Actual results will vary from estimates and the variances may be significant.
 Readers should be aware that historical results are not necessarily indicative of future performance.
 Unless otherwise stated, all amounts discussed herein are denominated in Canadian dollars.